ethan-nappi/TTRPGNotes/Second Breakfast/Characters/Party/Sprout.md

 Age 28 (any/any)
+Aroace
+3'1
-Halfling Rogue-Cleric
+Halfling Rogue/Night Cleric
 Member of [[The Infernal Hand]]
 Cleric of [[Balan]]

-- _is looking for a Bram and cooper??_
 - [[Mistle]] a younger girl, she has met Sprout before
+	- sprout has managed to copy her signature pretty accurately

+- Below image was seen in a vision outside [[The Golden Palace]]
 	- Stabbed their heart (hopefully metaphorically)
-- Below image was seen in a vision outside [[The Golden Palace]]
  ![[Pasted image 20250318225552.png]]